MilkmanAbi/Picomimi/README.md

 ## Miscellaneous

 * The "hackable" philosophy is what drives this project.
-Current mini project: Picomimi v12-v13 M2, which will run across four interconnected RP2040s in parallel for massive PIO capabilities and octa-core processing.
+Current mini project: Picomimi v12-v13 M2, which will run across four interconnected RP2040s in parallel Second large milestone reachedfor massive PIO capabilities and octa-core processing.

 ___